MadcowD/ell/docs/src/getting_started.rst

     greeting = hello("Sam Altman")
     print(greeting)

 This approach allows you to construct more complex conversations within your LMP.
-Importantly, you'll want to use this approach when you have a variable system prompt because python only allows you to have a static system prompt.
+Importantly, you'll want to use this approach when you have a variable system prompt because python only allows you to have a static docstring.

 Prompting as Language Model Programming
 ----------------------------------------